A Mini-History of Dance & Flyers

 By 1980, youth had been watching television for three decades and faced problems of increased societal violence as well as the availability of drugs and guns.
 Children were often left at home to watch TV as parents spent more time at work.
 In 1980 Barbara Mettler (1907 - 2002) published her Manifesto for Modern Dance (1953) in which she explains that "Dance is a motor art, directed toward satisfying the kinaesthetic sense."
 (25) In 1980, she published The Nature of Dance as Creative Art Activity through which she explains:

 “Dance is an activity which can take many forms and fill many different needs.
-It can be recreation, entertainment, education, therapy and religion.
+It can be recreation, entertainment, education, therapy and religion.
 In its purest and most basic form, dance is art, the art of body movement”.

-With the ’80s and ’90s came aerobics and the fitness craze, which replaced dance and other artistic movement preferences.
+the fitness craze, which replaced dance and other artistic movement

 I